Politics and Governance of Global Challenges (Master's)

 Politics and Governance of Global Challenges explores the complex multi-level governance of global, and often wicked, problems in the contemporary world, such as inequality, climate change, migration or pandemics.

-Throughout the programme, we analyse the historical development of the transnational system for addressing global challenges and critically examine contemporary interactions between different actors in international, national and local arenas, public and private.
-Students will develop the knowledge, skills and competences to understand, analyse and critically discuss global challenges from a politics and governance perspective, including working towards potential fair and sustainable solutions for addressing the complex issues facing our world today.
+The programe analyses the historical development of the transnational system that addresses global challenges.
+Students develop knowledge of global challenges from a political and governance perspective, including working towards potential fair and sustainiable solutions to the complex problems facing the world today.

 The programme provides competences relevant for a wide range of careers, in the public and private sector, for national and international NGO work, and for academic careers.
 In particular, the programme provides relevant education for those seeking a career working with the major challenges of our time, such as climate change, migration, inequality, health, food safety and more.